cryptobern/thetacrypt/src/protocols/readme.md

 # Exposing protocols over RPC
 All implemented protocols can be started by sending the corresponding RPC request to the provided RPC server.

-The RPC types are defined in `src\proto\protocol_types.proto`.
+The RPC types are defined in `protocol_types.proto` of the `proto` crate.
 Currently, the following endpoints are implemented:
 - decrypt()
 - get_decrypt_result()
 - decrypt_sync()
 - get_public_keys_for_encryption()

-See the documentation for each of them in `src\proto\protocol_types.proto`
+See the documentation for each of them in `protocol_types.proto`.

 # How to use the RPC server and client
 The server is implemented in `src\rpc_request_handler.rs` and can be started using `src\bin\server.rs`.